bassamelobeid/flutter-deriv-api/README.md

 ###set_language

-This should be called at the beginning of every test module, passing in whichever language is relevant.
+This function should be called at the beginning of every test module, passing in whichever language is relevant.

 ```
 set_language 'EN';